0x1F9F1/Open1560/game/Open1560-README.txt

 -prio       | 2     | Sets the process priority
 -scaling    | 0     | Sets the scaling mode.
 0 = Stretched (Keep Aspect), 1 = Stretched, 2 = Centered
 -vsync      | true  | Enables vertical sync
+-window     | false | Puts the game in a window -windowmenu | false | Puts the game in a borderless window when in the menu

 ## Advanced
 Name        | Value | Description